denten-papers/archive-bloomsbury/main.md

 Space limits the scope of an archive's activity.
 The limitation of space is what gives the archive its normative powers.
 Were an archive to house everything available, its archivists need not exercise their powers of discernment.
 They would collect it all.
-It seems tempting then to understand digital archives to be free of space constraint.
+The apparent lightness of digital being tempts us to understand digital archives free of space constraints.
 The mission statement of Google, one of the world's most popular search engines, describes the company's goal to "organize the world's information and make it universally accessible and useful" [@_about_2016].
 Unlike the collection statements we have read above, Google's archiving activity seems to lack the principle of selection.
-A number of people in the so-called "life-logging" movement, believe that technology has enabled us to remember everything and that we are entering the age of total recall.
-Gordon Bell, an advocate of this movement,
+Similarly, a number of people in the so-called "life-logging" movement believe that technology has enabled us to remember everything and that we are entering the age of total recall.
+Gordon Bell, an advocate of this movement, writes:
-writes:

 > If you choose, everything you see can be automatically photographed and spirited away into your personal image library within your e-memory.